Jamil226/FA24-AI/README.md

 - Control structures: if-else, loops
 - Functions and modules
 - File handling in Python

+### Lab-01: Python Fundamentals
+- Introduction to BFS and DFS
+- City Map Dictionary using BFS
+- Pathfinding in Maps using DFS

 ### Lab-02: Pandas & NumPy Library
 - Introduction to Pandas and NumPy
 - Data manipulation using Pandas DataFrame